-A 50th Birthday in Champagne: Fourteen Friends, a Private Jet, and the Art of Escape
+A 50th Birthday in Champagne: 14 Friends, Laughter, and a Taste of Freedom

-For an Irish birthday woman and fourteen friends, Champagne became less a destination than a sparkling pause from ordinary life.
+For an Irish birthday woman and fourteen friends, a luxury girls’ trip in Champagne became less a destination than a sparkling pause from ordinary life.

 For one 50th birthday in Champagne, the dream was not to stage a grand event.
 It was to escape.